A Conversation with Mro Raoul Lay

 Celebrated Maestro considers AX The Palace his ‘second home’.

-Sitting on the patio of Talk of Town Café, Mro Raoul Lay speaks candidly about his new appointment as Artistic Director of the Malta Philharmonic Orchestra (MPO).
-Having already visited Malta five times, Mro Lay’s sixth visit to the island marks an exciting new chapter in his professional journey.
+Sitting on the patio of Talk of Town Café, Mro Raoul Lay spoke candidly about his new appointment as Artistic Director of the Malta Philharmonic Orchestra (MPO).
+Having already visited Malta five times, Mro Lay’s sixth visit to the island marked an exciting new chapter in his professional journey.